brianbarbieri/Cistercian-numeral-converter/README.md

-# Cistercian-numeral-converter
+# Cistercian numeral converter

-Converts an arabic numeral to a image showing its cistercian numeral.
+The script in this repository converts an arabic numeral to a image showing its cistercian numeral.
+For example to convert the number 1993:
+EXAMPLE